colinsauze/SCW-tutorial/_episodes/04-running-jobs.md

 ~~~
 {: .output}

 The partition name is listed in the first column.
-The `*` next to the work partition denotes that it is the default.
-We can see that in total it contains 162 nodes.
-Each of these has 36GB of RAM and 12 Westmere cores.
-The `Large` partition only contains four nodes but each of these have 128GB of RAM and the older Nehalem processors.
-Finally the `vlarge` partition only contains one node, but this has 512GB of RAM and a Nehalem processor.
+The `*` next to the
+`compute` partition denotes that it is the default.
+We can see that in
+total it contains 122 nodes.
+Each of these has 384GB of RAM and 40
+Intel Xeon Scalable Silver cores.
+Meanwhile the `gpu` queue contains
+4 nodes, which have the same number of CPU cores and amount of RAM
+as those in the `compute` queue, but additionally have two NVIDIA
+Tesla V100 GPUs each.

 We can specify which partition a job runs in with the `-p` or `--partition` arguments to `sbatch`.
 So for example the following command will run our batch job on the compute partition.